 I am a bit of a comedian at heart and I know Tim is as well.
-The banter between us in the car would have been worthy of a really good series of comedy sketches for the BBC or Channel 4.
+The banter between us in the car would have been worthy of a highly amusing series of comedy sketches for the BBC or Channel 4.
 However, our only audience was Wendy in the back of the car, and I think she enjoyed it.

 Anyway, the journey has finally caught up with me so I am off to bed.
 It is 22:15.
 I have a feeling I will sleep for a long time…